GamesGames reviewsThe Lord of the Rings review: Gollum - Depression for $60

 Verdict

-The Lord of the Rings: Gollum is a failure, no patches will save it.
-But I can’t find the will to attack the developers and ridicule this release.
-Perhaps in another life we would have received a truly unique and interesting game, but unfortunately, this is not it.
-It’s possible to make something good about a character like this, but it requires a truly talented developer.
-Daedalic Entertainment simply didn’t have the energy, budget, and time.
+The Lord of the Rings: Gollum is a failure, and no patches can save it.
+However, I don’t find it in myself to attack the developers and mock this release.
+Perhaps in another life, we would have gotten a truly unique and exciting game, but unfortunately, this is not it.
+Making something good about such a character is possible, but it requires a genuinely talented developer.
+Daedalic Entertainment simply lacked the strength, budget, and time.

 Where to buy